AdobeDocs/commerce-frontend-core/src/pages/ui-components/concepts/linking.md

 ## Template strings usage

 The options of linking properties can contain template strings in the `'${...}'` format.
-During the component’s initialization, values in this format are processed as template strings using [ES6 templates](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).
+During the component's initialization, values in this format are processed as template strings using [ES6 templates](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).
 In browsers that do not support ES6 templates, these values are processed as underscore templates.

-So if we put a variable name in `'${...}'`, it is processed into a string representation of the variable’s value.
+So if we put a variable name in `'${...}'`, it is processed into a string representation of the variable's value.

 When working with UI components, we often need to use the string representation of a certain property of the UI component.
 To address a property of the UI component in the scope of this component, the `$.someProperty` syntax is used.